Intelsat 708: Investigation

-After the launch failure, the Chinese investigation found that the inertial measurement unit had failed.
+After the launch failure, the Chinese investigation found that the inertial measurement unit had failed because of a faulty wire.
 However, the satellite insurance companies insisted on an Independent Review Committee (IRC) as a condition of providing insurance for future Chinese satellite launches.
 Loral, Hughes, and other U.S. aerospace companies participated in the Review Committee, which issued a report in May 1996 that identified a different cause of the failure in the inertial measurement unit.
+The cause of failure was a poorly soldered gold-aluminium bonding point inside the inertial measurement unit.
 The Chinese report was then changed to match the findings of the Review Committee.
-As a result of the investigation, the Long March rocket family improved in reliability and did not experience another mission failure until August 2011.
+The Long March rocket family did not experience another mission failure until August 2011.